Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Open Problems and Research Opportunities

 \subsection{Beam Misalignment}

 Another challenging issue in THz-ISAC is beam misalignment due to pencil beamforming.
 In THz, the beamwidth is very narrow such that the beams at the transmitter and the users may not be aligned.
-This causes link failures, inter-cell handovers and intra-cell beam switches.
+While pencil beamforming with narrow beamwidth reduces the randomness of the path loss in the THz-band, it causes link failures, inter-cell handovers, and intra-cell beam switches.
 An ISAC-like approach (i.e., sensing-assisted communication) is developed in~\cite{thz_jrc_beamAlignment_Chen2022Apr}, wherein multiple synchronization signal blocks (SSBs) are transmitted to mitigate beam misalignment.
-It is reported in~\cite{thz_jrc_beamAlignment_Chen2022Apr} that sensing-aided approach reduces beam misalignment probability by up to $70\%$.
-On the other hand, the algorithm performance directly depends on the sensing accuracy.
+It is reported in~\cite{thz_jrc_beamAlignment_Chen2022Apr} that the sensing-aided approach reduces beam misalignment probability by up to $70\%$.
+On the other hand, the algorithm performance directly depends on the sensing accuracy. {Beam misalignment is also investigated in~\cite{uav_isac_2_Chang2022Mar} for UAV-assisted THz-ISAC scenario, and it is shown that beam misalignment causes significant errors in LoS THz ($300$GHz) channels compared to LoS and NLoS mmWave ($60$GHz) channels due to severe path loss. }